simeonpashley/simeonpashley.github.io/_posts/articles/2010-07-18-how-i-use-twitter.md

 ---
 title: How I use Twitter
 date: 2010-07-18 23:40:37

 tags: ["business"]

 type: post
 ---

 (mobile post)
 There's an interesting post over on GameProducer.net about how Juuso uses Twitter as part of his game blog that I wanted to emulate here.

-I use my @GameLinchpin Twitter feed largely to auto-post new articles from this blog.
+I use my @simeonpashley Twitter feed largely to auto-post new articles from this blog.
 This is done automatically when I hit publish so it's the best way to keep up-to-date.
-Simply [follow us](http://Twitter.com/gamelinchpin) and you're all set.
+Simply [follow us](http://twitter.com/simeonpashley) and you're all set.

 I also follow other people in the games industry, not companies, and join in chats there and also RT (re-tweet) anything I find interesting